I Just Lost My Bankroll. Now What?

 What do you do when you lose your entire bankroll?
 It’s not a situation anyone wants to be in, but it happens – especially to newer players who may not understand the intricacies of bankroll management.

-Here’s the thing about an aggressive bankroll building strategy: When you’re trying to build it as quickly as possible, it’s a self-fulfilling prophecy.
-If you’re doing well, and coolering people or your coin flips are working, you’re going to be building it super fast because you’re putting a lot of your money in play.
+Here’s the thing about an aggressive bankroll-building strategy: When you’re trying to build it as quickly as possible, it’s a self-fulfilling prophecy.
+If you’re doing well and coolering people or your coin flips are working, you’re going to be building it super fast because you’re putting a lot of your money in play.
 But as soon as you lose one big plot, you’re done.
-You just keep chasing the loses.
+You just keep chasing the loss.
 This is why it’s important to have self-control when it comes to big wins and big losses – but we’ll get to that in a bit.

-The fact remains, losing your bankroll happens, so if you’re here because it’s just happened to you, take heart: here’s what you can do to regroup, recover and re-engage.
+The fact remains that losing your bankroll happens, so if you’re here because it’s just happened to you, take heart: here’s what you can do to regroup, recover, and re-engage.

 Identify Why You Lost Your Bankroll